alexboia/Stakhanovise.NET/README.md

 	.CreateForTheMotherland()
 	.SetupWorkingPeoplesCommittee(setup =>
 	{
-		// Manually set all properties
+		// Manually set all properties	that you need setup.WithTaskQueueMapping(new QueuedTaskMapping()
-		setup.WithTaskQueueMapping(new QueuedTaskMapping()
 		{
-			//...
+			QueueTableName = "...",
+			ResultsQueueTableName = "...",
+			ExecutionTimeStatsTableName = "...",
+			MetricsTableName = "...",
+			NewTaskNotificationChannelName = "...",
+			DequeueFunctionName = "..."
 		});

-		// Or just alter the prefix
+		// Or just alter the table prefix (this only affects table DB objects) setup.WithTaskQueueMapping(QueuedTaskMapping
-		setup.WithTaskQueueMapping(QueuedTaskMapping
 			.Default
 			.AddTablePrefix("prfx_"));